M. Teresa Paiva-Weed: Raimondo proposal for truck tolls

 In response to the state's inability to fund major road projects to replace RIDOT infrastructure, the Governor proposed installing a system of tolls to be imposed on commercial and high capacity vehicles using the state's roadways.
 The Senate passed legislation in support of the measure, but the House, led by the Speaker, halted the advancement.
 Paiva Weed expressed dismay as to the maneuvers of the House Speaker in July, saying "I thought we were both working with the governor".
 The Senate legislation expired at the end of the term, and is expected to be of the most contentious issues in the next year.

 LGBT rights

-Paiva-Weed opposed same-sex marriage and was known to block attempts to bring the issue before the Senate.
-She initially voted for civil unions on June 29, 2011, until the State approved final legislation for marriage equality.
+Paiva-Weed was known as an opponent of same-sex marriage.

+The Senate passed laws approving both civil unions and marriages for gay and lesbian couples during Paiva-Weed's tenure as Senate President.

+She voted in favor of the same-sex civil union bill which passed by 21 votes to 16 on June 29, 2011, hailing the occasion as a "historic day" for the state.
+On April 24, 2013, she voted against the same-sex marriage bill that passed in a 26–12 senate vote.